Vakoo112/cinema-web-app/README.md

 Payment Flow:
 After sending the checkout request, the service returns a Stripe-generated payment URL where the user completes the payment.

-📸 [Add screenshot of the Stripe checkout session URL response here]

 Once the payment is completed, Stripe triggers a webhook back to the Payment Service.

 The webhook endpoint: /external/v1/webhook/stripe

 Validates the payment success.
 Saves payment details in the payment database.
 Updates the seat booking status in the Cinema Service accordingly.
 KEEP IN MIND THIS SERVICE MUST HAVE GOOD FAILED CASE HANDLING BUT I FULLY DEVELOPED SUCCESSEFUL PAYMENT CASE!

 4️⃣ Notification Service